 The summer after my school graduation, I traveled to Lebanon and during my stay, I broke out horribly (like I never had before) and it made me feel embarrassed.

-Specially because a few people kept bringing it up as if I hadn't tried to find a solution to the problem.
+Specially because people kept bringing it up as if I hadn't tried to find a solution to the problem.